6 Working with Categorical Predictors

 As with feature hashing, effect encodings can eliminate linear dependencies between sets of indicators.
 Since the categorical data are being replaced with numeric summaries of the outcome data, it may be likely that there is no longer a redundancy in the data.
 Indicator columns reflect the identities of the predictor categories, while the effect encoding column measures the effectiveness of the categories.
 For example, a hypothetical scenario was mentioned where the agent was aliased with the customer type, yielding a linear dependency.
 Once the agent name column is converted to effect estimates, there would no longer be a relationship between the two predictors.

 Lastly, applying effect encodings requires a robust data usage strategy.
-The risk of embedding over-fitted statistics into the model could cause problems that may not be observed until a new data set is predicted (see ?sec-overfitting).
-Using resampling methods or a validation set (?sec-resampling) is critical for using this tool.
+The risk of embedding over-fitted statistics into the model could cause problems that may not be observed until a new data set is predicted (see Chapter 9).
+Using resampling methods or a validation set (Chapter 10) is critical for using this tool.
 Also, when there is a temporal aspect to the data, we should try to ensure that historical data are not being predicted with future data (i.e., information leakage).
 For example, when an agent has multiple bookings, we kept the oldest data for an agent in the training set and newer bookings in the test set.
 Simple random sampling may result in the opposite occurring.

-5.4.4 Supervised Combining of Categories
+6.4.4 Supervised Combining of Categories

 Another approach for dealing with predictors with large numbers of categories is to collapse them into smaller groups that similarly affect the outcome data.
 For example, a cluster of agents may have similar performance characteristics (i.e., mean ADRs).
 If we can derive clusters of categories from the training set, a smaller group of cluster-level indicators might be a better approach than many indicator columns.